 As part of this alternative, the existing cap would be removed and stockpiled for reuse in the cover system.
-The task of construction the CAMU would require removing Building C (including the floor slab), AOC 12, and AOC 7.
+The task of construction the CAMU would require removing Building C (including the floor slab), AOC 12, AOC 7 and associated vaults and piping, and two underground storage tanks associated with AOC 5.
 During construction, accumulated leachate and NAPL would be recovered from the working area for off-site disposal.
-Finally, this alternative would include the installation of a composite landfill cover.
+In addition, it is assumed that one-foot of soil at the base of this unit would also be removed and managed in the CAMU.
+Post-excavation samples would be collected to determine if additional soil removal would be warranted.10 Finally, this alternative would include the installation of a composite landfill cover.